CIOI-FM

 The station operates partly within the curriculum of Mohawk College's Music and Communications Media Programs which include radio broadcasting, broadcast journalism, advertising, television and music.
 Although any student at the college may volunteer to work at the station, priority is generally given to students who are currently studying in the Broadcasting and Journalism courses.
-Additionally a number of community members volunteer their time by hosting genre-specific radio programs on The Hawk.
-This combination of student-themed programming coupled with community-based and local-music supported programming allows The Hawk to provide a diversity in broadcasting for the Hamilton Ontario market.
+Additionally a number of community members volunteer their time by hosting genre-specific radio programs on INDI 101.5.
+This combination of student-themed programming coupled with community-based and local-music supported programming allows INDI 101.5 to provide a diversity in broadcasting for the Hamilton Ontario market.

-The Hawk studios are currently located in F wing at Mohawk College within the Department of Music and Communications Media.
+The INDI 101.5 studios are currently located in F wing at Mohawk College within the Department of Music and Communications Media.

 CIOI-FM's condition of license is to be an alternative to mainstream radio.
 The station's basic playlist consists of "non-mainstream" music such as local bands and new music, but also has specialty programming.
 The station vigorously supports the local Hamilton music environment and produces an annual music festival aimed at promoting local Hamilton music exclusively.
 This project called the C+C Music Festival is co-produced by fellow campus-community radio station CFMU-FM, located on the campus of McMaster University in Hamilton.
-Programming at The Hawk consists of independent-style music and a mix of cultural and ethnic broadcasts, and a segment of spoken word and educational programming.
+Programming at INDI 101.5 consists of independent-style music and a mix of cultural and ethnic broadcasts, and a segment of spoken word and educational programming.